pranav89624/TinDog-Project/README.md

 Features:
 <pre>
   > Responsive Design:
-      Ensures a seamless experience across all devices with the help of <br>    Bootstrap's responsive grid system.<br>
+      Ensures a seamless experience across all devices with the help of Bootstrap's responsive grid system.<br>
   > Modern UI:
       A clean, contemporary interface that is easy to navigate and visually appealing.<br>
   > Interactive Elements: